 Co-op America is a great resource for finding sustainable businesses to work with, so I knew the DC Convention Center would be packed with cool green entrepreneurs.
 What I was not prepared for was the sheer number of them.
 Part trade-show, part conference, there were food and product samples galore, world class speakers (Amy Goodman, Van Jones) and perhaps most impressive of all, an exciting sense of community, diversity and possibility.

 I met the lovely Starre Vartan, the Eco Chick of blog and book fame, at a table for E Magazine.
 I met the authors of How We Know What We Know About Our Changing Climate, a fantastic book full of scientific facts and experiments geared for middle-school kids.
-I met the CEO of Honest Tea, Barack Obama's soft drink of choice.
-I met drummers, fashion designers, green party planners, activists, intellectuals and school teachers.
-And at a table hosted by the Goodwill, I met the DC Goodwill Fashionista, who helped me make this cool bag out of a second-hand t-shirt!

 The Green Festival website says that through a variety of sustainable measures they "walk their green talk", so I was curious to see how it all worked on the ground.
 Were there ideas we could borrow for our production?